Coderik/portal-gun/docs/portal_spec.rst

 	*Type: array of objects.
 Required.*

-	Specifications of volumes to be attached.
+	Specifications of EBS volumes to be attached.
+Use :ref:`volume <volume_cmd>` group of commands to manage and list volumes.

 persistent_volumes[] . **volume_id**
 """"""""""""""""""""""""""""""""""""

 	*Type: string.
 Required.*

+	Id of EBS volume to be attached to the instance.

 persistent_volumes[] . **device**
 """""""""""""""""""""""""""""""""

 	*Type: string.
 Required.*

+	Name of device to represent the attached volume.
+For example, ``/dev/xvdf``.
+See `documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html?icmpid=docs_ec2_console>`_ for details.

 persistent_volumes[] . **mount_point**
 """"""""""""""""""""""""""""""""""""""

 	*Type: string.
 Required.*

+	Mounting point within the instance file system, where device representing the volume should be mounted.
+For example, ``/home/ubuntu/workspace`` (assuming that AMI username is *ubuntu*).

 **channels**
 ^^^^^^^^^^^^

 	*Type: array of objects.
 Required.*

+	Specifications of file synchronization channels.

 channels[] . **direction**